 There are a number of spiritual formation activities in the school.
 There is Mass and Service every Friday in the morning before the commencement of classes.
 There are special occasions when Mass is celebrated by all students and staff like Mary Ward Mass, Form 1 welcome Mass and Form 4 leavers’ Mass.

-For the Catholic students, there is a continous formation programm which involve Catechism classes that lead to First Holy Communion and Confirmation Sacrements.
+For the Catholic students, there is a continuous formation program me which involve Catechism classes that lead to First Holy Communion and Confirmation Sacraments.
 Students are also trained to serve during Mass as Alter girls, choir members and animators.

 Our Understanding of Pastoral Care

-1. Pastoral Casework – That is individual work with pupils who are having problems be they of an academic, vocational, social, emotional or behavioural nature.
+1. Pastoral Casework – That is individual work with pupils who are having problems be they of an academic, vocational, social, emotional or behavioral nature.